0xpr03/VocableTrainer-Android/README.md

 ## Distribution

 Please always link to the f-droid repository, I won't give any support for unofficial builds.

-You are not allowed to distribute this application on your own.
-(Repository, Hosting,..)
+You are not allowed to distribute this application under this name by yourself until 4 years after the last release.

 ## License